anbagam1999/web/about-us/what-we-do.md

-# What We Do
+# Mission

-We assist the abandoned in living life with dignity through quality health and nutritional care and occupational therapy.
+We assist the abandoned in living life with dignity through quality health, nutritional care and occupational therapy.

 </section><section>